Bike Insurance Quotes

 2. Choose the right level of cover

-Fully comprehensive isn’t always the most expensive, and could even (sometimes) be the cheapest option.
-If your bike is old or not worth much and you only need TPO, it’s always worthwhile looking at the other two levels of cover.
+Comprehensive bike insurance isn’t always the most expensive, and could even (sometimes) be the cheapest option.
+If your bike is old or not worth much and you only need TPO or TPF&T, it’s always worthwhile looking at the other two levels of cover.

 They could be more inexpensive, or offer better value for a similar price.
 Always make sure you know what your cover includes and excludes.
 Compare options to make sure you’re getting value for money, and the minimum level of cover for your budget.